 What to eat: Restaurant La Teuleria (hint: ask the owner to show you his private wine cellar)

 DAY 2: From Sant Joan to Vall d’en Bas

-Get ready your bikes!
+Get ready for your bikes!
 The first cycling day is also the most exhausting one.
 Most of the 50 kilometers route is uphill.
 You will be rewarded with the beautiful mountain scenery, and meet some cows and horses.

 The very last part of the route is going downhill steeply – be ready to deal with the breaks and you also have to get ready for the cars that might pass by (I have hardly ever seen other bicycles on the way).

-Make sure you have good rest after the cycling – you are gonna feel the 50 kilometers.
+Make sure you have good rest after cycling – you are gonna feel the 50 kilometers.
 If you still have some every left, you can visit the town.

 Where to sleep: Hostel Vall d’en Bas